Cremorne Theatre

 The Cremorne Theatre was a theatre in South Brisbane (now part of South Bank), Brisbane, Queensland, Australia that operated, with interruptions, from 1911 to 1954.
 Although nothing remains of it today, the general location retains its cultural significance from the first half of the twentieth century as a theatre precinct, thanks to the nearby construction of Queensland Performing Arts Centre (QPAC) in 1985.
-Its name lives on in the new Cremorne Theatre, one of the venues within QPAC.
+Its name lives on in the Cremorne Theatre, one of the venues within QPAC.

 Location

 The Cremorne Theatre was located on the river side of Stanley Street, South Brisbane, between Peel and Melbourne Streets, just to the north of where the Victoria Bridge crossed the Brisbane River from the city.
 The street alignments were changed with the South Bank development in the 1980s, with Stanley Street removed for much of its length from Vulture Street up to today's Stanley Place.
 The former theatre site is under the current Queensland Art Gallery.
 The 1985 QPAC theatre complex, including the modern Cremorne Theatre, is just to the south of the Victoria Bridge on the same street alignment, parallel to the river.
 QPAC's site on Melbourne Street adjoins the Cultural Centre Tunnel which turns under what would have been that street's intersection with Stanley Street and then follows the old street alignment past the original Cremorne Theatre site.